-This article is republished from my original How visual workflow management can help your team get through 'Working from Home' post in LinkedIn.
+This article is a modified version of my original How visual workflow management can help your team get through 'Working from Home' post in LinkedIn.

 There's a funny thing about knowledge work; its invisible, sometimes even when it is done.
 It's sitting in a report or on a hard drive.
 It's not like a physical thing in a workshop or factory.
 We can't see where work is flowing, where it gets stuck, where our teammates need a hand.
-This will be even more of an issue with many teams transitioning to working from home as a result of COVID-19.
+This will be even more of an issue with many teams transitioning to using new cloud-based platforms that enable remote working or working from home.

 Coordinating many of the things we do at work relies on physical proximity and often chance exchanges of information (the legendary 'water cooler' chats).
-We need to find new ways to ensure people know what they need to know to do their jobs and help each other through the next few months.
+We need to find new ways to ensure people know what they need to know to do their jobs.

 Fortunately, many of these 'new' ways have been used quite extensively for the past 10-15 years in parts of most organisations.
 Task boards or 'Kanban' boards are a standard way of working for many IT teams, but they have their roots in physical manufacturing.
 Visual workflow management is a key component of the Toyota Production System.